 - 1 tablespoon canola oil

-- Parsley or green onion, chopped, to garnish (optional)
+- Parsley and green onion, chopped, to top

 - Brown rice, cooked, to serve (optional)

-- Using a paring knife or other small knife, cut around the stem to remove it from the pepper and discard.
+- Using a paring knife or other small knife, cut around the stems to remove them from the peppers and discard.

-- Cut the pepper in half and cut out any leftover seeds or membrane.
+- Cut the peppers in half and cut out any leftover seeds or membrane.

 - Preheat the oven to 350 degrees F.